Slow Cooker Ground Turkey Soup

 - Green Tabasco Sauce (affiliate link), or other hot sauce of your choice, for serving

-How can you make this soup lower in carbs?
+How can you make the ground turkey soup lower in carbs?

-You can use more turkey and skip the beans to make this a low-carb soup, or replace the beans with 1-2 cups of cauliflower rice added a few hours into the cooking time.
+You could use more turkey and skip the beans to make this a low-carb soup, or replace the beans with 1-2 cups of cauliflower rice added a few hours into the cooking time.
 (If you like the idea of using cauliflower rice, you might want to check out Green Chile Turkey Enchilada Soup which is a similar soup made in the Instant Pot that has the option of replacing the beans with cauliflower rice.)